Wchoi189/AgentQMS/AgentQMS/interface/README.md

 ## 🏗️ **Architecture**

 This directory is the **Agent-Only Interface Layer** that provides convenience commands for AI agents.
-All actual tool implementations live in `AgentQMS/toolkit/`.
+All actual tool implementations live in `AgentQMS/agent_tools/` (with `AgentQMS/toolkit/` kept as a legacy compatibility layer).

 **Relationship**:
 - `interface/` = Thin wrapper layer (Makefile, CLI wrappers, workflows)
-- `AgentQMS/toolkit/` = Implementation layer (actual Python packages and scripts)
+- `AgentQMS/agent_tools/` = Implementation layer (canonical Python packages and scripts)

 **See**: `index.md` for detailed architecture documentation.